kayhern/groceryportal/README.md

 ### How users can get started with the project
 1. Click on the link above to deploy the site
 1. Navigate using the buttons on the homepage
+1. All Inventory should call from all of the items in the SQL database

 ### Who maintains and contributes to the project
 This project was made for a coding boot camp course.
 This was a collaborative project required of the coding boot camp course.
 This is maintained by @kayhern (the owner of this GitHub repo), @LisaMichael, @Mario-cyber.